Here is advice for current and future business analysts at large corporations or consulting firms.

 Most analysts do tabulations but believe they are analyzing.
 Tabulation certainly can be useful in presenting basic facts.
 But it does not reveal unknown patterns and as such adds marginal value to the organization.

-3. Analyzing.
+3. Analyze.
 Three characteristics are the hallmark of analysis:

 - It uses statistical methods